Publication Ethics

 Originality and Plagiarism

-The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.
-Plagiarism in all its forms constitutes unethical publishing behaviour and is unacceptable.
+The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted.
+Plagiarism in all its forms constitutes unethical publishing behavior and is unacceptable.

-An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.
-In general, an author should not submit for consideration in another journal a previously published paper.
+An author should not, in general, publish manuscripts describing essentially the same research in more than one journal or primary publication.
+Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
+As a rule, an author should not submit a previously published paper to another journal for consideration.

 Proper acknowledgment of the work of others must always be given.
 Authors should cite publications that have been influential in determining the nature of the reported work.
 Information obtained privately, as in conversation, correspondence, or discussion with third parties, must not be used or reported without explicit, written permission from the source.
 Information obtained in the course of confidential services, such as refereeing manuscripts or grant applications, must not be used without the explicit written permission of the author of the work involved in these services.